Berhampore: Legacy

-The city of Berhampore also shares its name with Berhampore at Wellington, New Zealand.
-The daughter of Major Paul married local land owner George Hunter.
-Major Paul was an Indian Army officer.
-George Hunter to show respect to his father in law gave Berhampore the name of the suburb.
+The suburb of Berhampore in Wellington, New Zealand was named after this city.
+The daughter of Major Paul, an officer of the British Indian Army, was married to local land owner George Hunter, who subsequently named the suburb after this city, perhaps as a show of deference to his father-in-law.
 The old house of the "De" family (relatives of the Cossimbazar Raj) at Churamani Chowdhury Lane is also one of the oldest buildings in Berhampore and was at one point of time the property of the Cossimbazar Raj.